krYsiS-01/krYsiS-01/README.md

 ### Hello there!
-My name is krYe, im into windows application development and just general messing around!
+My name is krYe, im currently interested in windows application development aswell as web development!
-#### I don't know what to call this section:
+#### about me:
-- 🌱 I’m currently developing my skills in node.js and python! :)
+- 🌱 I’m currently developing my skills in node.js and python.
 - 📫 You can reach me on discord @krYe_#7640!
-- 😄 My prefered pronouns are he/they.
 - ⚡ Fun fact: I suck at making profiles.
+- 😄 I don't really have any prefered pronouns, call me anything you'd like.

 <!--
 **krYsiS-01/krYsiS-01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.